OpenFn/kit/.changeset/sweet-bats-know.md

 '@openfn/ws-worker': minor
 ---

-Allow a payload limit to be set for large dataclips"
+Allow a payload limit to be set for large dataclips and logs